swoodipto/antonio/README.md

 > This mod breaks in Vivaldi 3.3.
 I will try my best to update it ASAP.

-> This is a sandboxed version of the mod where fixes, enhancements etc. are pushed.
+> This is a sandboxed version of the mod where fixes, enhancements etc. are pushed for testing/buffer purposes.

 # 🎻 Antonio
 _A Vivaldi mod, almost Safari, but its not._